keolo/keolo-com/content/tutorials/how-to-build-an-ehr/planning-discovery.md

 ![Big Picture Event Storm](../big-picture-event-storm.png)

+> Each swim lane in the **Big Picture Event Storm** represents a different business process or business domain within the EHR system.

-Once we feel good about the **Big Picture Event Storm** we can proceed to the next step of creating a process-level event storm - the [Appointment Scheduling: Domain Model](#appointment-scheduling-domain-model).
+Once we've captured the high-level events and interactions, we can proceed to create a more detailed event storm for the Appointment Scheduling process, aka [Appointment Scheduling: Domain Model](#appointment-scheduling-domain-model).

 ## Appointment Scheduling: Domain Model